3 Effective ESL Listening Activities for Advanced Students

 Want to reward hard-working English students with some fun listening activities?

-When planning listening lessons, try using some of these ESL exercises to keep advanced students interested and on their toes.
+When planning listening lessons, try using some of these ESL listening activities for advanced students to keep advanced students interested and on their toes!

 1. Musical ESL Listening Activities